chmerdon/ExtendableFEM.jl/docs/src/pdesolvers_dt.md

 M u_t(t) & = b(u(t)) - A(u(t)) u(t)
 \end{aligned}
 ```
-where A and b correspond to the assembled (linearized) spacial operator and the right-hand side operators
+where A and b correspond to the assembled (linearized) spatial operator and the right-hand side operators
 in the ProblemDescription.
 Note, that A comes with a minus sign.
 The matrix M is the mass matrix
 and can be customized somewhat (as long as it stays constant).
 The operators in the ProblemDescription
 might depend on time (if their kernels use qpinfo.time) and will be reassembled in each time step.
 To avoid